 Tom Kerridge's creamy butternut squash pasta bake is a healthy twist on a classic and perfect for the all the family to tuck into midweek.

-With layers of butternut squash, macaroni pasta and a good generous sprinkling of Parmesan cheese, this pasta bake by celeb chef Tom Kerridge is a real crowd pleaser.
-Tom Kerridge says; ‘Rich and creamy, this could easily become a new favourite at home.
+Tom Kerridge's creamy butternut squash pasta bake features layers of butternut squash, macaroni pasta and a good generous sprinkling of Parmesan cheese.
+Oh yes, this pasta bake by the celeb chef is a real crowd pleaser.
+Tom Kerridge says; 'Rich and creamy, this could easily become a new favourite at home.
 It’s also a great way of getting a big portion of veg into your family without them even noticing!
-It’s all about the toppings: crunchy seeds and breadcrumbs, sweet chunks of butternut squash and nuggets of acidity from the sun-blushed tomatoes.’
+It’s all about the toppings: crunchy seeds and breadcrumbs, sweet chunks of butternut squash and nuggets of acidity from the sun-blushed tomatoes.'
+Love pasta?
+We've got loads more delicious pasta recipes right here.

 - 1kg butternut squash, cut into chunks (about 2cm)